-‘Let’s win a ballgame’: Fueled by her father’s spirit, Heidi Worley prepares for her first Rock ‘N’ Roll Marathon
+‘Let’s win a ballgame’: Fueled by her father’s spirit, Heidi Worley prepares for first Rock ‘n’ Roll Marathon

 Worley said she expects an array of emotions when she competes Sunday.

 “I think I am going to be happy,” she said.
 “I think I am going to be excited, knowing that he is going to be with me the whole way and I am going to have all these people waiting for me at the finish line.
-Of course, there will be tears too, but there will be a sense of accomplishment.”
+Of course, there will be tears, too, but there will be a sense of accomplishment.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.